 “I’m just… you’re being so intense and serious about it, Your Majesty, it’s scaring me a little.”

-“Furibon took everything that was worth to me!”
+“Furibon took everything that was precious to me!”
 Vainqueur ranted, the strength of his booming words making Victor fall on his ass.
 “I am the great calamity of this age!
 I am the apex creature!
 No one mocks me and lives!
 My reputation will be in tatters if word of his cruelty spreads!
 So if I cannot blast his fortress the proper dragon way, then I will do whatever it takes to destroy him!”

 Furibon had made Vainqueur feel like a pauper, and for that, he had to die.
 Or become deader.